Sundays are made for brunch in Chicago.

-When I was younger, my Sundays were dedicated to church.
+When I was younger, my Sundays were dedicated to the church.
 8 a.m. till about 12:30 p.m.
-My grandfather was an officer in the church so I was there ALL DAY.
-After service, we did not brunch,we hardly ate out, we had supper as a family at home.
+My grandfather was an officer in the church, so I was there ALL DAY.
+After service, we did not brunch; we hardly ate out, we had supper as a family at home.
 We relaxed, watched football or basketball, slept, and ate a little more, but we never brunched.
 So when I moved to Chicago, the whole concept threw me off.
 Mostly, because it wasn’t something that I had experience in my own home.

 Today’s brunch was a little different.
 Today I dined at Peach’s Restaurant in Bronzeville.

-I was accompanied on my sunday brunch with my lovely friend Toi.
-We were greeted by a young waitress who told us it would be a couple of minutes on a booth or table.
+I was accompanied on my Sunday brunch with my lovely friend Toi.
+We were greeted by a young waitress who told us it would be a couple of minutes at a booth or table.
 After noticing another pair take a seat at the empty bar in the back of the house, we also followed suit and made our way to the back as well.
-The restaurant has an open layout, with wide windows and bright bits of orange to really make the interior pop.
-We were greeted by our server Andrew, a really cheerful guy who reminds me of this quirky guy I used to date.
+The restaurant has an open layout, with full windows and bright bits of orange to make the interior pop.
+We were greeted by our server Andrew, a cheerful guy who reminds me of this quirky guy I used to date.
 He gave us his recommendations and went over the selection of house specials.
-The menu was very easy to read and had just enough options.
+The menu was straightforward to read and had just enough options.

-We both agreed that are meals were delicious and well suited for the price we paid.
+We both agreed that our meals were delicious and well suited for the price we paid.
 I devoured my plate, while Toi took some of her portions to go.